montjoie/bbci/README.md

 ```

 You can separate source, target and actions by ","
-You can also use all for source and target
+You can also use all for source and target.
+You can use defconfig for target for filtering only targets with defconfig: attribute.

 Example:
 build all source with all targets and boot them